IUDevman/gamesense-client/README.md

 1) Fixed NoEntityTrace, NoInteract, and NoSwing
 2) Reduced chances of an entire config being corrupted
 3) Cleaned up code on some modules and files
+4) Fixed pressing the "DEL" not clearing a bind in the GUI